mattclegg/wp-cli_check-content/README.md

 See `wp-cli help content-check` for full documentation.

 Extending check-content
+--

-More 'checks' can be added dynamically to code/checks/ and they will get included automatically in the test.
+More 'checks' can be added dynamically by adding your own custom check ie `MyCustomCheck` to the folder `code/checks/` and they will be included automatically in the test.

 If the check requires that the HTML be valid first you can implement like;
 ```